shizuocode/gorky-tools/README.md

-# gorky-tools
+# Gorky Tools
 Gorky Tools is a simple google search result grabber using google dork.
+You can use google dork lists to search faster.